Aaronni03/BlackJack/README.txt

 *	zni@cbu.edu			*
 *	4/23/2020				*
 ************************************************************
-To start the game, compile all java files.
+To start the game, compile all java files by double clicking "Compile_Run.bat".

 If you don't have the environment variable points to JavaFX library:
 Use batch file "all" as a reference on how to import modules from JavaFX library.